Rebranding a Business

 If you’re looking to rebrand, you need to make sure you continue to provide your customers with continuity to ensure there’s no loss of business.
 Here are a few tips on how this can be done…

-I was recently approached by an electronic cigarette company wanting to rebrand their business, this included moving from FruiteCigs.co.uk to LiquideCigsUK.co.uk.
-They wanted to change their website and product offering to be in-line with changing customer demands while addressing the evolving industry.
+I was recently approached by an electronic cigarette company wanting to rebrand their business; this included moving from FruiteCigs.co.uk to LiquideCigsUK.co.uk.
+In addition, they tried to change their website and product offering to be in line with changing customer demands while addressing the evolving industry.

 How to Rebrand Effectively

 While overseeing the rebrand, I realized there were some important aspects to address:

 If you’re changing your website, check the availability of the domain name you want as soon as possible.
 If it’s available, you may want to buy variants of the name, including .co.UK, .com, etc.

 Work closely with your web developers.